 American Sniper grossed record numbers at the U.S. box office this weekend.
 A surprising result, not least because a high quality leak was widely available prior to the premiere, resulting in millions of pirate downloads and streams.
 How can this be?

 Julia Reda, a politician for the German Pirate Party and member of the European Parliament, has this morning released her draft report for the overhaul of EU copyright.
 In her role as rapporteur, Reda says that EU copyright rules are "maladapted" to the increase of cross-border cultural exchange facilitated by…

 The top 10 most downloaded movies on BitTorrent are in again.
-'How To Train Your Dragon 2' tops the chart this week, followed by ‘Maleficent.'
-'A Million Ways To Die In The West' completes the top three.
+'The Hobbit: The Battle of the Five Armies' tops the chart this week, followed by ‘American Sniper.'
+'Fury' completes the top three.

 This week I've learned something new.
 Apparently, some copyright industry lawyers genuinely believe that everything created today could not possibly have been created without a strong copyright monopoly regime.